-As air in the diver’s lungs expands on ascent (increasing volume) to keep the pressure equal to the surrounding pressure (Boyle’s law), the expanded gas must be able to escape.
-This is achieved by continuous breathing or breathing out during an ascent.
+As air in the diver’s lungs expands on ascent, increasing volume proportionally to keep the pressure equal to the surrounding pressure (Boyle’s law in action), the expanded gas must be able to escape.
+This is achieved by continuously breathing or breathing out during an ascent.
 If the maximum volume of the lungs is reached by holding your breath on ascent, the lungs get over-pressurized and may start to tear or rupture.

-Arterial gas embolism, abbreviated as AGE, occurs if air escapes through ruptures in lung alveoli into the bloodstream (pulmonary capillaries).
+Arterial gas embolism, abbreviated as AGE, occurs if air escapes through tears in lung alveoli and goes into the bloodstream (pulmonary capillaries).
 Air can enter tissue or the bloodstream, which may lead to serious injury or death.
-Over-pressurizing can easily happen: Even ascending 1 to 1.5 meters/1 to 3-5 feet with full lungs can give rise to lung injuries.
+Over-pressurizing can easily happen: Even ascending 1 to 1.5 meters/3 to 5 feet with full lungs can give rise to lung injuries.
 Especially in shallow water, the pressure drop (respiratory volume increase) per ascended 1 meter/3 feet is greatest as you get closer to the surface.

 The following symptoms are symptoms of AGE:

 Although these symptoms are comparable to those of DCS, AGE symptoms are rapid and dramatic, whereas DCS symptoms are somewhat delayed.
 Symptoms occur during and immediately after surfacing.